-Principles of Communication and Leadership was featured in Rutgers Today!
+Principles of Communication and Leadership

+was highlighted in the Rutgers Excellence

+series!

 Computer/Information/Engineering Students Continued

 Lastly, Fundamentals of Systems Engineering for Engineering Management (16:137:560) covers the design requirements of putting together a big project.
 It's a fantastic course if you're interested in a business analyst role, systems engineering, UX, engineering management, software engineering, software management, cybersecurity, product management, or IT management.
 While some IT background is necessary, it is not too tech-heavy and a perfect course for anyone who will eventually have to lead a large project (even from the business perspective) or is part of a technology team (like UXD).
 This course teaches systems thinking-a hot topic.